h3dema/GANs/README.md

-# GANs
+# Generative Adversarial Networks

-Brief collection of Generative Adversarial Networks bibliography
+This is a brief collection of GAN bibliography, with papers, tutorials and links to code.

 # Papers and tutorials